openid/fapi/fapi-2_0-security-profile.md

- 1. if using `private_key_jwt`, shall use the Authorization Server's issuer identifier value (as defined in [@RFC8414]) in the `aud` claim sent in client authentication assertions, and the issuer identifier value shall be sent as a string not as an item in an array;
+ 1. if using `private_key_jwt`, shall use the Authorization Server's issuer identifier value (as defined in [@RFC8414]) in the `aud` claim sent in client authentication assertions, and the issuer identifier value should be sent as a string not as an item in an array;
  1. shall support refresh tokens and their rotation;
  1. if using MTLS client authentication or MTLS sender-constrained access tokens, shall support